For a video version of this blog, click here to take you to the YouTube video.

 Have you been to the Red Rock Conservation Area?
 What was your favorite, and what did we miss?
 Tell us in the comments below.

-*NOTE: We visited Red Rock just as the Covid-19 outbreak was starting.
+*NOTE: We visited Red Rock just as the Covid-19 outbreak was starting, but we were not “shut down” and the mask mandate was not yet in effect.
 It was suggested that we keep a good 6’ distance from others (which we did), but obviously these areas had not yet closed.
 They closed within the next week after our visit.